 Eyvindarhver hot spring at Hveravellir

-Hveravellir is not just about gorgeous landscapes, it is also rich in history and folklore.
+Hveravellir is not just about gorgeous landscapes; it is also rich in history and folklore.

-One of the hot springs is called Eyvindarhver or the Hot Spring of Eyvindur.
-It is named after one of Iceland's most famous outlaws Fjalla-Eyvindur, who lived here at Hveravellir for some time in the 18th century in his 20-year outlawry.
+It is named after one of Iceland's most famous outlaws, Fjalla-Eyvindur, who lived here at Hveravellir for some time in the 18th century during his 20-year outlawry.

-He and his wife Halla sought refuge here in the highland of Iceland by the hot springs.
+He and his wife, Halla, sought refuge here in the highland of Iceland by the hot springs.

 Eyvindarhver hot spring at Hveravellir

-Fjalla-Eyvindur and Halla were very resourceful and living by hot springs made it easier for them to survive in the highland of Iceland.
-They were always hunted so what a dreadful life this must have been.
+Fjalla-Eyvindur and Halla were very resourceful, and living by hot springs made it easier for them to survive in the highland of Iceland.
+They were always hunted, so what a dreadful life this must have been.

 You can hear it roar in my video above.

-At Hveravellir you will find Bláihver - Blue Hot Spring, Grænihver - Green Hot Spring, Rauðihver - Red Hot Spring, Fagrihver - Lovely Hot Spring, and Gamli Fagrihver - Old Lovely Hot Spring.
+At Hveravellir, you will find Bláihver - Blue Hot Spring, Grænihver - Green Hot Spring, Rauðihver - Red Hot Spring, Fagrihver - Lovely Hot Spring, and Gamli Fagrihver - Old Lovely Hot Spring.

 Such beautiful names for hot springs :)